moonbuggy/docker-dnsmasq-updater/README.md

 ```

 ## Known Issues
-#### Docker Swarm mode
-The script currently isn't capable of working sensibly in a Swarm.
-The initial
-Swarm-aware code in the script is more about "doesn't crash" than "works" and,
-although it will now run on a Swarm node, it can't see beyond that node.

-It would need to be running on every node in the swarm to catch every container,
-which is do-able but means you end up with many nodes all wanting to write to
-the same hosts file (creating conflicts and locking issues) or many hosts files
-that need to be collated by _dnsmasq_ (creating management overhead, if it's
-necessary to modify the _dnsmasq_ configuration to add new hosts files when
-nodes are added).

-The best option for proper Swarm functionality looks like it's going to be a
-master/agent sort of deal, with a single master in the swarm (or potentially on
-the hardware running _dnsmasq_) exposing an API and agents on each node that
-feed relevant local Docker socket activity to that API.

-This shouldn't be too hard to implement and, with a bit of luck, time and
-motivation will overlap and this will happen in the not too distant future.

-The tricky part is probably figuring out the IPs to use in this scenario, as
-some services will run through a load-balancer/frontend and will want to resolve
-to that IP and others will be exposed directly and want to resolve to the node's
-IP.

 #### pyinit_main: can't initialize time
 The container may fail to start on some ARM devices with this error: